binaryage/totalfinder-web/lion.md

 * Good news: The latest pre-release of TotalFinder fully works under Lion (OSX 10.7)

-I'm committed to bring all TotalFinder features to Lion.<br/>Also I will continue support Snow Leopard in the foreseeable future.
+I'm committed to bring all TotalFinder features to Lion.<br/>Also I will continue to support Snow Leopard in the foreseeable future.

 <img src="http://dl.dropbox.com/u/559047/totalfinder-on-lion.png" width="600">